firebolt-db/firebolt-demo/fb_ai_demo/README.md

 FIREBOLT_ENGINE_NAME="..."
 ```

-1. Once you're done editing, **save & close** the file—Chainlit will pick it up automatically.
-2. **Optionally**, you can fine-tune the behaviour in `src/system_prompt.md`.
-For example, tighten the SQL style guide or change the persona from helpful assistant to pedantic mentor.
+Save and close the file.
+Chainlit will pick it up automatically.
+You can fine-tune behavior in `src/system_prompt.md` to adjust the SQL style guide or change the assistant persona.

 ---